-While Northern BC was pretty, Alaska is so diverse and jaw dropping-ly beautiful.
+While Northern BC was pretty, Alaska is so diverse and jaw-droppingly beautiful.
 The raw nature is incomparable to anywhere else in the world.

-Do You Really Need The Milepost?
+Do You Need The Milepost?

-The Milepost is a book with mile-by-mile highway logs for 30 major routes and 60 side trips to and in Alaska.
+The Milepost is a book with mile-by-mile highway logs for 30 major routes and 60 side trips to and from Alaska.
 It has tons of information on campgrounds, hotels, excursions, and most importantly, over 100 maps.
 However, the book itself can be super overwhelming, making you feel more confused than you’d be without it.

-If you love planning, maps, want every detail of information on detours and alternative routes, or if you love history, I highly recommend buying it.
-I personally am an overplanner and enjoyed having it but you don’t NEED it.
+If you love planning, and maps, want every detail of information on detours and alternative routes, or if you love history, I highly recommend buying it.
+I am an overplanner and enjoyed having it but you don’t NEED it.